juji/sequencialize/README.md

 # sequencialize

-Make async functions runs in sequence
+Run async functions in sequence.
+Queue async functions.

 How to make parallel-running async function run sequencially?
 This resolve a problem when something like `findAndUpdate` creates two entries when run almost parallel.